MYOPIA

 -

-Symptom relief Not yet recruitingThis study compares a new daily disposable contact lens (ST-1) to an existing one (Miru 1day UpSide) in 63 people with nearsightedness.
-Participants will wear the lenses daily for 3 months and report on vision sharpness and eye comfort.
-The goal is to see if the new lens is as sa…
+Symptom relief Not yet recruitingThis study tests a new daily disposable contact lens called ST-1 against an existing lens, Miru 1day UpSide, in 63 people with nearsightedness.
+Participants will wear the lenses daily for 3 months and have their vision and eye comfort checked regularly.
+The goal is to see if the …

 Matched conditions: MYOPIA